OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.5/office.context.mailbox.md

 The `getCallbackTokenAsync` method makes an asynchronous call to get an opaque token from the Exchange Server that hosts the user's mailbox.
 The lifetime of the callback token is 5 minutes.

-You can pass the token and an attachment identifier or item identifier to a third-party system.
+You can pass both the token and either an attachment identifier or item identifier to a third-party system.
 The third-party system uses the token as a bearer authorization token to call the Exchange Web Services (EWS) [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) operation or [GetItem](/exchange/client-developer/web-service-reference/getitem-operation) operation to return an attachment or item.
 For example, you can create a remote service to [get attachments from the selected item](/outlook/add-ins/get-attachments-of-an-outlook-item).

-To call the `getCallbackTokenAsync` method in read mode, **ReadItem** is the minimum permission level your app can specify in its manifest.
+Calling the `getCallbackTokenAsync` method in read mode requires a minimum permission level of **ReadItem**.

-If the item has not yet been saved in compose mode, you must call the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method before calling the `getCallbackTokenAsync` method.
-To call the `saveAsync` method, **ReadWriteItem** is the minimum permission level your app can specify in its manifest.
+Calling `getCallbackTokenAsync` in compose mode requires you to have saved the item.
+The [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method requires a minimum permission level of **ReadWriteItem**.

 ##### Parameters